Legal

 11.1 Your Account

 You may access and review your account information and make corrections or updates through your account settings at any time.
 You may also delete your account directly through the Service, as described in Section 6, or by contacting us.
+Where certain data cannot be immediately and fully deleted due to a legal retention obligation, we will confirm to you which categories of data are affected and the applicable retention period, in accordance with Section 6.

 11.2 Your Rights